syw175/java-programming-pt1-helsinki/README.md

 # Java Programming I - Helsinki
-This is a compilation of work completed for java programming pt1 offered by helsinki
+This is a compilation of work completed for Java Programming Part 1 offered by helsinki

 # Core Concepts
 |                                        Section                                       |                                        Description                                        |